Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 The philosophy of science focuses on philosophical issues regarding scientific reasoning, methods and concepts.
-The topics in this paper include: What is special about science?
+The topics in this paper include: What makes something a science?
 How are scientific theories generated?
-How are they tested?
-Can theories be conclusively established?
+Can theories be proven?
 What makes a good scientific explanation?
-To what extent is the succession of theories in the history of science driven by social forces?
+How should we understand and evaluate scientific models?
+What drives theory change in science?

 |Paper title||Philosophy of Science|

 |Domestic Tuition Fees (NZD)||$929.55|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - One PHIL paper or 72 points

 - This paper is open to all students.
 No specific scientific knowledge is assumed.